 Should I Get a Flu Vaccination in Addition to a COVID-19 Vaccination?

 Yes!
-Health professionals are concerned about the predicted rise in cold and flu infections this year now that people are moving about more freely.
 For maximum protection it's recommended you get your flu vaccination, in addition to keeping your COVID-19 vaccinations current.
-You can get even have your flu vaccination on the same day as your COVID-19 vaccine.
+Flu and COVID-19 vaccines can be given at the same time.

-NSW Health is offering free vaccinations to NSW residents over the age of six months until 17 July 2022.
-Those aged six months to five years of age can get their free vaccination from their GP, and those aged five and over can get their free vaccination from their GP or pharmacist.
+Those aged 6 months to 5 years of age can get their free vaccination from their GP, and those aged 5 and over can get their free vaccination from their GP, pharmacist or Aboriginal Medical Service.
 GP consultation fees may apply.

 What is the Pneumococcal Vaccine and Should I get It?

 The pneumococcal vaccine can prevent serious illness from diseases like pneumonia, meningitis and septicaemia, which are especially dangerous to older people and young children.
-The pneumococcal vaccine is available for free for vulnerable groupsunder the National Immunisation Program.
 Talk to your GP if you're not sure if you should get the pneumococcal vaccine.